A Lesson in Humility

 As I fasten an apron around my waist to prepare dinner today, I recall the Lord’s humble actions, and I am thankful for the opportunity to serve my family.
 The cry of my heart is to become like the One who loves me with an everlasting love.
 My daily goal is to reflect the love of Christ as Pastor Don did that day in a noisy church nursery.
 I may not literally wash my husband or children’s feet this evening, but my actions can still reflect those of a humble servant.
 Hopefully as I serve my family and others around me, hearts will then be pointed in God’s direction, and lives (not just a diaper) will be changed.

 “So He got up from the meal, took off His outer clothing, and wrapped a towel around His waist.
 After that, He poured water into a basin and began to wash His disciples' feet, drying them with the towel that was wrapped around Him.”
 (John 13: 4-5)

-Julie Gillies is the wife of Keith, mother of three children, and a grandmother of three.
+Julie Gillies is a wife, mother, and a grandmother.
 She is a freelance writer with over 40 articles published in The Bradenton Herald, a contributor to the book Devotions for Writers by Patricia Lorenz, and has been published in Cross and Quill.
 Julie is the founder and leader of Word Chicks, a writer’s support and critique group.
-Visit her website at:www.juliegillies.com.
+Visit her website at: www.juliegillies.com.